at this billionaire’s playground in the pacific, the world is truly your oyster

 You might think that high standards of food could be a challenge, given Laucala’s isolation.
 That would be incorrect.
 Towards the interior and south of the island, navigable by buggy, is a vast operation that includes an extensive herb-and-spice garden, a herd of Hereford-Limousin cattle and Japanese wagyu cows, flocks of chickens and quails, a hydroponic vegetable garden, a piggery and a flock of the local sheep breed called Fiji Fantastics.
 All of this goes to supplying not just the guests, but also the vast staff team, many of whom reside on the island.
 This drive towards self-sufficiency not only allows for the freshest produce executed by skilled chefs – menus at the Plantation House can proudly claim to be farm-to-table within hours – but also cut down the carbon emissions that would be necessary if the ingredients were air-flown into Laucala.

 A retreat to the Spa is a must for any stay at Laucala.
 But perhaps as a reward after a long day of exploring the long tally of activities available.
 This is an island, so water is featured prominently.
 Over two dozen scuba dive sites – pristine and perfect – are within a 15 minute boat ride, while one of Fiji’s most legendary dive sites, the Great White Wall, is only slightly further at 40 minutes.
-Game fishers can venture out in search of blue marlin and yellowfin tuna, while adrenaline junkies could opt to propel themselves high above the water on a Flyboard.
+Game fishers can venture out in search of blue marlin and yellowfin tuna, while adrenaline junkies could opt for more challenging activities.
 These are only some of the options, but there is one that should be mandatory for any visitor – the DeepFlight Super Falcon two-man minisub that can take guests underneath the waves on an underwater tour of the house reef, past unsuspecting turtles and flashing schools of fish.

 The list of things to do doesn’t stop at the water’s edge.
 The interior of the island is a web of paths that winds past thick jungle, ponds, mangroves and waterfalls, all begging to be explored in hiking boots or on a mountain bike.
 Less strenuous, but no less exciting, would be a horseback tour on one of Laucala’s eight Fijian horses – a crossbreed of Australian Thoroughbred and British Clydesdale – while the Cultural Village, centrally located near the lagoon pool, is a lovely, languid glimpse into the rich culture and heritage of Fiji.
 And then – of course – there is the 18-hole championship golf course designed by David McLay Kidd that offers an irresistible chance to tee off in paradise with nothing but the sky, the sun and the sea as companions (and the occasional feral goat).